Italy Pet Import Requirements

 • Your pet has entered an unlisted country within four months of travel.

-The EU pet health certificate for Italy is good for transports of five or less dogs, cats or ferrets.
-The form is good for four months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+The EU pet health certificate for Italy is good for transports of five or fewer dogs, cats, or ferrets.
+The form is good for six months of travel within the EU if the rabies vaccination documented on the certificate does not expire during that time.
+(New regulation)

 Steps 3 and 4 apply.
 Step 5 does not apply.